-County and township taxes are sent out on March 1.
+County and township taxes are sent out on February 1.
 The school and per capita taxes are sent out on July 1.
 Residents have 60 days to pay their tax bills.
-The discount is good for the county and township taxes until April 29.
-The net is good until June 30, and residents have until December 31 to pay the penalty.
+The discount is good for the county and township taxes until March 31.
+The face is good until May 31, and residents have until December 31 to pay the penalty.
 The taxes mailed on July 1- school and per capita taxes- have a discount which is good until August 31.
-The net is good until October 31, and residents have until December 31 to pay the penalty.
+The face is good until October 31, and residents have until December 31 to pay the penalty.

 Where can I pay them?

 Residents can mail their tax bill to or they can be paid in person at the tax collector's office at 1954 East High Street - Suite 1 - Pottstown, PA 19464.